 Using Comps and Casino Bonuses

-As we have explained above, most casino players use tactics to reduce the house edge and improve their odds of winning the game.
-Card counting, for instance, has been proved mathematically to be effective in gaining an advantage over the casino.
-Since craps is a game of chance, however, such a scenario is simply impossible.
-Rather than depending on players’ decisions and actions, the outcome of the game depends on the random throwing of the dice and physical variables such as dice speed, weight, trajectory, and so on.
+As explained above, most casino players use tactics to reduce the house edge and improve their odds of winning the game.
+Card counting, for instance, has been proven mathematically to give players an advantage over the casino.
+Since craps is a game of chance, however, such an approach is simply impossible.
+Instead of relying on players’ decisions and actions, the outcome of the game is determined by the random throw of the dice and physical variables such as dice speed, weight, trajectory, and so on.

-Up to date, craps researchers have found no evidence suggesting otherwise – theoretically, there is no way to gain an advantage over the house.
-When it comes to the practical side of the game, however, players can opt for bets, which have a house edge that is so low that it is almost non-existent.
-The most commonly recommended craps strategy includes betting on the Pass Line and on the Come field and covering these wagers with odds.
-An even better alternative is to choose the “wrong” counterparts of these bets, the Don’t Pass and Don’t Come.
-A good bankroll management plan is also useful to players and should be a part of a successful craps strategy.
+To date, craps researchers have found no evidence suggesting otherwise – theoretically, there is no way to gain an advantage over the house.
+From a practical standpoint, however, players can choose bets that carry a house edge so low it is almost negligible.
+The most commonly recommended craps strategy includes betting on the Pass Line and the Come field and covering these wagers with odds.
+An even better alternative is to pick their “wrong” counterparts, the Don’t Pass and Don’t Come bets.
+A solid bankroll management plan is also helpful and should be part of every successful craps strategy.

-Following these basic steps, craps enthusiasts could play the game at an incredibly low house edge of around 1% or even less.
-Even the best strategy, however, cannot help them gain an advantage over the casino.
-This is, of course, a long-term expectation but in the short run, players can make decent profits on the craps table.
-Overall, craps strategy cannot change the odds of the game but it is good enough to improve players’ chances of winning over a short period of time.
+By following these basic steps, craps enthusiasts can play the game at an incredibly low house edge of around 1% or even less.
+Even the best strategy, however, cannot give them a true advantage over the casino.
+This is, of course, a long-term expectation, but in the short run players can still make decent profits at the craps table.
+Overall, a sound craps strategy cannot change the game’s odds, but it can improve players’ chances of winning over a short period.

-The only way to gain a real advantage over the house in any gambling game is to find a way to adjust the odds.
-In craps, this cannot happen by using a playing strategy and it is theoretically only possible by utilizing some sort of controlled shooting.
-This is a very controversial topic in craps literature, however, and while some authors claim that dice control, dice setting, or rhythmic rolling, as it is also called, is possible, many researchers say that it is just a sales gimmick.
+The only way to gain a real advantage over the house in any gambling game is to adjust the odds.
+In craps, this can’t be achieved through a betting strategy; theoretically, it’s possible only by using some form of controlled shooting.
+However, this topic is highly controversial in craps literature.
+While some authors claim that dice control, dice setting, or rhythmic rolling is possible, many researchers argue it’s merely a sales gimmick.

-According to proponents of dice control, skilled players can learn how to set and grip the dice and how to throw it.
-The idea behind this practice is to be able to adjust the randomness of the dice at least a little bit, although some craps players say that they can throw the number they want 90 percent of the time.
-There are various ways these shooters claim they can adjust the roll of the dice.
-Of course, this applies to land-based casinos only – dice manipulation is simply out of the question when talking about online craps.
+According to proponents of dice control, skilled players can learn how to set and grip the dice, as well as how to throw them.
+The idea is to reduce the randomness of the dice at least slightly, and some players even claim they can roll their desired number 90 percent of the time.
+Shooters list various ways they believe they can influence a roll.
+Of course, this applies only to land-based casinos – dice manipulation is out of the question in online craps.

 Rhythmic Rolling

-The vast majority of craps players who claim they can gain an advantage over the casino are using dice setting or rhythmic rolling as it is described by some authors.
-Unlike sliding, here the dice are actually tossed and they roll and bounce off surfaces until they finally rest.
-There are multiple techniques and every player swears by a different way of adjusting and throwing the dice.
-Usually, all techniques consist of three main aspects – setting the dice, gripping it in your hand, and throwing it.
+Most craps players who claim they can gain an edge over the casino rely on dice setting, a technique some authors call rhythmic rolling.
+Unlike sliding, the dice are actually tossed, rolling and bouncing off surfaces until they come to rest.
+There are multiple techniques, and every player swears by a different method for setting and throwing the dice.
+Most of these approaches share three core elements – setting the dice, gripping them, and throwing them.

-One simple technique, according to those who practice dice control, is to hold the dice with the numbers you want facing up.
-Then, you start moving your hand so that the dice can rattle but stay in the same position and once you throw them, they fall the way you want.
-Obviously, this takes a lot of practice and its effectiveness is questionable – it is most probably easy to “cheat” your friends with such a roll, but it would not be accepted in a casino.
+One straightforward method, according to dice-control enthusiasts, is to hold the dice with the numbers you want facing up.
+You then move your hand so the dice can rattle while maintaining their orientation, and when you release them, they land as intended.
+Obviously, this requires extensive practice and its effectiveness is debatable – it might fool your friends at a home game, but it would never be accepted in a casino.

-Another simple and quite popular way to set the dice is the V shape – players hold the dice in a way so that the two 3s form a V shape.
-From this position, they can practice throwing different numbers with consistency or avoiding the 7, for example.
-It is also important to consider the grip – players should try to hold the dice in a way that gives them enough control but with minimum contact with the fingers.
-In fact, various styles could be comfortable to different players, depending on the size of their hands and fingers – the 3 finger top, the 3 finger front, the 4 finger diagonal, or the 5 finger top are all possible variations.
+Another popular setup is the V-shape, where players hold the dice so the two 3s form a V. From this position, shooters practice rolling specific numbers consistently or avoiding a 7, for instance.
+It is also important to consider the grip – players should hold the dice with enough control yet minimal finger contact.
+Different styles suit different players depending on hand size: the three-finger top, three-finger front, four-finger diagonal, and five-finger top are all possible variations.

-More importantly, players should learn how to handle the dice – turning them in different directions, rolling them, should become easy and effortless.
-Once players feel the dice comfortably moving in their hands, they will be able to manipulate them quickly without being noticed.
-Most “rhythmic rollers” would hold the dice close to each other, as if they form a rectangle and align them with the vertical axis of the table.
-When they throw them, the dice should not move in any other direction other than forward – the dice should rotate on their left-right axis.
+More importantly, players should learn to handle the dice smoothly; turning and rolling them should feel effortless.
+Once players feel the dice move comfortably in their hands, they will be able to manipulate them quickly without being noticed.
+Most “rhythmic rollers” keep the dice close together, forming a rectangle aligned with the table’s vertical axis.
+When released, the dice should move only forward, rotating on their left-right axis.

-One important aspect of dice control is its legal status – although it is not illegal per se (just like card counting in blackjack is not illegal), some jurisdictions do consider it a form of cheating.
-Before players start learning various tricks and techniques for controlled shooting, they should research this topic.
+Another key aspect of dice control is its legal status – although it is not illegal per se (just like card counting in blackjack is not illegal), some jurisdictions do consider it a form of cheating.
+Before experimenting with controlled shooting, players should research the rules in their jurisdiction.

 Cheating at Craps

-Along with the “honest” forms of cheating in craps such as dice sliding and controlled shooting, some gamblers still resort to actual cheats when they play in live casinos.
-This is quite uncommon, however, since casinos have taken various measures to prevent such dishonest and criminal practices.
-Still, cheating was the norm in the past – both players and dealers used a wide range of techniques to lie, trick, and deceive their opponents in order to make a profit.
+In addition to the “honest” forms of cheating in craps such as dice sliding and controlled shooting, some gamblers still resort to outright cheats when they play in live casinos.
+However, this is relatively uncommon because casinos have adopted extensive safeguards against dishonest and criminal practices.
+Still, cheating was once the norm – both players and dealers employed a wide range of tricks to turn a profit.

-Unfortunately, some of these cheats are still practiced and with the rise of online casinos, even more complex ways to exploit the games have been developed.
-In the past two decades, there have been multiple cases of online casino players using software to gain access to in-game information such as their opponents’ cards in poker, for example.
-There have been multiple attempts to cheat in online blackjack, craps, and other games, as well.
-All modern gambling sites today, however, use state-of-the-art firewalls, encryption, and other technologies that provide a high level of security and protect the gaming software, as well as user data and any sensitive information.
+Unfortunately, some of these cheats still persist, and the rise of online casinos has spawned even more sophisticated ways to exploit the games.
+Over the past two decades, there have been numerous instances of online players using software to access in-game information – for example, seeing opponents’ cards in poker.
+Similar attempts have been made in online blackjack, craps, and other games.
+Today, however, reputable gambling sites employ state-of-the-art firewalls, encryption, and other technologies to secure their software and safeguard user data and other sensitive information.

 Fixed, Rigged or Loaded Dice